 Perfect for achieving a natural look while avoiding the cakey build-up of other powders, this one comes in four shades to suit every complexion.
 It also promises a fresh look that lasts all day, and is worn by many YouTube baeuty gurus.
 It retails at SGD39.90 and is available at Lazada.

 The NYX banana powder, while less popular, still gets a lot of positive reviews.
 It may be more affordable than many of its counterparts in the market, it is also a great performer.
 Its lower price tag makes it a great alternative for those who are unsure whether to invest in banana powders to try.

 3. Make Up Revolution Luxury Banana Powder

 Vegan, cruelty-free, gluten-free and much more price-friendly, Make Up Revolution is said to be a dupe for the Ben Nye Luxury Powder and reviewers say that it may perform even better.
-It retails at £5 and is available on the Makeup Revolution website.
+It retails at £5 and is available on the Beauty Bay.

 4. Laura Mercier Translucent Loose Setting Powder

 An iconic banana powder set to rival Ben Nye’s, Laura Mercier offers soft and smooth powder that have won over the hearts of many and have snagged awards along the way too.
 Though it has only two shades, reviewers say that they are universal enough to fit a range of skin tones.
 It retails at SGD70 and is available at Sephora.

 5. Dermablend Banana Powder Illuminating Loose Setting Powder